i582/component-sdl2/README.md

 git clone https://github.com/google/googletest

 # for Window
-# In CMakeLists.txt, write the paths to the folders.
+# In CMakeLists.txt, write the paths to the folders with SDL2.

+mkdir build
+cd build
+cmake ..
+cmake ..
+cmake ..
+cmake ..
+cmake build .
 ```